 On the left panel, you can go through hundreds of converting YouTube thumbnail templates that are ready to use and customize.

 Step 2: Select a YouTube Thumbnail Template

 Hers’s where the fun part begins.

 One of the key offerings of Pixelied is its vast library of ready-to-use and fully-customizable templates for Facebook, Instagram, LinkedIn, Twitch, SoundCloud, and of course, YouTube.

 This means you no longer have to worry about getting the YouTube thumbnail size right.

-In addition to thumbnails, you can find a template for YouTube channel art and end screen (in the ideal size).
+In addition to thumbnails, you can find a template and ideas for YouTube channel art and end screen (in the ideal size).

-Once you select a template that you fancy from the list, you’ll be taken to the editor where you can customize it however you like.
+Once you select a template that you fancy from the list, it’ll load onto the editor where you can customize it however you like.